Findus23/guides/content/static_pages/jax-xla-options/index.md

 ---

 Unfortunately the [JAX documentation](https://docs.jax.dev/en/latest/xla_flags.html) only seems to list a few common XLA flags.
 The rest of them is not documented at all outside of the OpenXLA source code.
-Here I am listing all of them as of **JAX/jaxlib 0.7.0**.
+Here I am listing all of them as of **JAX/jaxlib 0.7.2** (XLA [0fccb8a6](https://github.com/openxla/xla/commit/0fccb8a6)).
 Keep in mind that most of them are experimental and don't depend on their behaviour to be stable between JAX/XLA versions.

 <!--more-->